 A rise in PSA level does not tell us the type of cancer cells present.
 The rise tells us that cancer may be present.

 Talk with your healthcare provider about whether the PSA test is useful for you.
 If you decide to get tested, be sure to talk about changes in your PSA score with your provider.
+Make sure to watch our video on the PSA Blood test.

 The digital rectal examination (DRE) helps your doctor find prostate problems.
 For this exam, the healthcare provider puts a lubricated gloved finger into the rectum.
 The man either bends over or lies curled on his side on a table.
 During this test, the doctor feels for an abnormal shape or thickness to the prostate.
 DRE is safe and easy to do.
 But the DRE by itself cannot detect early cancer.
 It should be done with a PSA test.